koordinates/python-client/README.rst

 To install the latest stable release of the library, simply::

-    $ pip install koordinates
+    $ pip install -U koordinates

-The library is compatible with Python 2.7 & Python 3.3+.
+The library is compatible with Python 3.4+.

 Documentation